machinetranslate/machinetranslate.org/events/machine-translation-meetup-3.md

 It was open to machine translation builders and researchers and localisation specialists.

-The machine translation meetup was organised by **Machine Translate**.
+The machine translation meetup was organised by the **Machine Translate Foundation**.

 The guests included people who work with machine translation at technology providers and translation buyers as well as machine translation researchers.